jhu-lcsr/rtt_gazebo/rtt_gazebo_deployer/README.md

 given model in SDF or URDF.

 The following tags are required:
-* `<component>...</component>` A user-defined RTT component loaded in the plugin as the Gazebo component.
+* `<component>...</component>` One or more user-defined RTT components (one per `<component>` tag) loaded in the plugin as the Gazebo component.
 This is the component which will be connected to the Gazebo update hook.
 Underneath, this imports the desired package and then loads a component with the given type and desired name into this model's deployer.
 This component is specified by the three following tags:

   * `<package>...</package>` The (ROS) package in which the component is defined.
   * `<type>...</type>` The type of the component.